 Call 1-800-426-1064 or visit our weddings claim page to begin the process of filing a claim.
 We will respond to all claims in a timely manner so there are no delays in processing your claim.
 If you have a loss resulting from a theft, please report it to the police immediately and submit a copy of your police report with your claim.

-Yes, cancellation and postponement coverage is available for weddings scheduled to take place in the United States, Canada, and U.S. Territories (Puerto Rico, U.S. Virgin Islands, Guam, American Samoa and Northern Mariana Islands).
-Liability policies are available for weddings scheduled to take place in the United States, U.S. Territories, and Canada.
+Yes, cancellation and postponement coverage is available for weddings scheduled to take place in the United States and U.S. Territories (Puerto Rico, U.S. Virgin Islands, Guam, American Samoa and Northern Mariana Islands).
+Liability policies are available for weddings scheduled to take place in the United States and U.S. Territories.